HeliosProfiles/DCS-Spitfire-LFMkIX-Profile-By-MadKreator37/README.md

 - Changed Primer knob/handle to new control "Clickable Potentiometer"

 1.0.4
 - Minor UI Cleanup.
 Adjust some button positions.
-Remove Fkeys, rearm, brief esc.
-Move and shrink splash screen.
-Move keys-panel position.
+- Remove Fkeys, rearm, brief esc.
+- Move and shrink splash screen.
+- Move keys-panel position.
+- Restore label fonts to originals.

 ### ABOUT
 This profile was designed and created by MadKreator37.
 All parts were cut and modified from the 3D model of the Spitfire cockpit.
 Every piece used is specific to the Spit.
 The hope is to bring you a complete, easy to use profile that is also easily pulled apart into its individual components for use on multiple Helios screens.